 (c) evidence of more serious and complex misconduct has been disclosed, requiring referral of the matter to a Student General Misconduct Hearing Panel.

 5.3 In the case of the matter requiring referral, as per section 5.2.3, the matter should be referred to the Student General Misconduct Hearing Panel within five business days of the interview and the student notified in writing via email and - post.
 The Student General Misconduct Hearing Panel should issue a new allegation letter in accordance with section 4.2 above for a hearing of the Panel to be conducted within 15 business days of the date of referral.

 6. Student General Misconduct Hearing Panel

 6.1 The Student General Misconduct Hearing Panel is convened as required to investigate and determine cases of alleged general misconduct, where the seriousness and/or complexity of the alleged misconduct warrants a hearing of the Panel.

 6.2 The Student General Misconduct Hearing Panel is chaired by a senior academic staff member, appointed by the Vice-Chancellor and President or delegate, for a period of two years.

 6.4 The Student General Misconduct Hearing Panel requires a quorum of three members, one of whom must be a student.
-A panel comprised solely of one gender should be avoided.

 6.5 The Chairperson of the Student General Misconduct Hearing Panel will have a deliberative as well as a casting vote.